Beet Hummus Recipe

 If you are looking for appetizers or party food recipes to impress your guests, check out these collections of vegan appetizers, delicious party food ideas, terrific 40+ Italian appetizers, and 25 dairy-free appetizers!

-If you make this beet hummus, and if you have any questions, let me know in the comments or rate the recipe.
+If you make this beet hummus recipe, and have any questions, let me know in the comments or rate the recipe.
 I would love to hear from you!

 For more recipe updates, subscribe to my newsletter and follow me on Instagram, Pinterest, and Facebook.